Dynamical Mechanism of Sampling-based Stochastic Inference under Probabilistic Population Codes: Acknowledgments

 \subsection{Appendix B: Coordinate Transformation Task}

-In order to verify that sampling-based inference is possible for other tasks, we trained the coordinate transformation task introduced in (\cite{Beck15310}).
-This task considers the same setting as the cue combination task, where signals following two gaussian distributions are input, but the posterior distribution to be inferred is given by a gaussian distribution $q_{\rm post}(x) = \mathcal{N}(\mu_{\rm post}, \sigma^2_{\rm post})$ with the following mean and variance:
+To verify that sampling-based inference is possible for other tasks, we trained the coordinate transformation task introduced in \citep{Beck15310}.
+This task considers the same setting as the cue-combination task, where signals following two gaussian distributions are input, but the posterior distribution to be inferred is given by a gaussian distribution $p_{\rm post} = \mathcal{N}(\mu_{\rm post}, \sigma^2_{\rm post})$ with the following mean and variance:

 When this task was trained, the distribution of the output became closer to the posterior distribution through learning(Fig.\ref{fig:appendix3}(a)), and the mean and the standard deviation of the output had values close to the mean and the standard deviation of the posterior distribution(Fig.\ref{fig:appendix3}(b)).
 It was also confirmed that the output $y(t)$ behaved stochastically, as shown in Fig.\ref{fig:appendix3}(c).
-From these results, it was found that neural networks could learn sampling-based inference in the coordinate transformation task setting as well as the cue combination task.
+From these results, it was found that NNs could learn sampling-based inference in the coordinate transformation task setting as well as the cue-combination task.